 - Open MainStage, then choose File > New.

-- Choose the devices you want to use for audio input and output from the Audio Input and Audio Output pop-up menus in the dialogue.
+- Choose the devices that you want to use for audio input and output from the Audio Input and Audio Output pop-up menus in the dialogue box.

 - Click an instrument category on the left, then select the template you want to use.

 - Test if the issue occurs in the new concert.

 If the issue doesn't occur in the new concert, then the concert you're experiencing issues with may be damaged.
 You can try to rebuild the concert file.